How to Enter Disbursements “Incurred As Agent”

 Default is kept as “Taxable” so firm can enter taxes paid.
 For non-taxable disbursements, you can uncheck “Taxable”.
 See image above.

 Resulting Expense Card amount would be NET of firm paid taxes.
-Taxes will be added to the expense card based on “Taxable” flag as well as default tax rates.
+Taxes will be added back to the expense card based on “Taxable” flag as well as default tax rates.

 Note on Taxability of Disbursements “Not Incurred As Agent”